 The nursing profession offers you many career paths.
 You can work in clinical roles, research, education, management, public health, or consultancy.
 When mapping out your job progression plan, it’s a good idea to look at the resumes of people doing the job you want.
 Reviewing Linkedin profiles can help you gain insights to plan your nursing career path.

-To maintain competency in your current role, stay up to date with new equipment, advances in health care technology, and new treatment options.
-By increasing your technical nursing competencies and mastering new clinical procedures, you can also take advantage of opportunities to advance your nursing career.
+To maintain competency in your current role, you'll want to stay up to date with new equipment, advances in health care technology, and treatment options.
+By increasing your technical nursing competencies and mastering new clinical procedures, you can advance your nursing career.

 Using urgent and emergency care equipment